-- Print out a Transcript Request Form from the Ranger College website. - Fill out the form with the requested information. - Fax or mail it to the fax number or mailing address provided on the form. - Make payment to the Ranger College Bursar's Office.
+- Fill out the form with the requested information. - Fax or mail it to the fax number or mailing address provided on the form. - Make payment to the Ranger College Bursar's Office.

 Requests will be honored as quickly as possible.
 During peak periods (i.e., registration, commencement) there will be a delay.
 Transcripts should be requested a minimum of one week in advance of these events.
 The transcript fee is \$5.00 per transcript.
 The fee includes delivery by standard U.S. or International mail.
 Expedited or tracked delivery services may incur an additional cost.
 New graduates will receive two free transcripts sent by standard mail (within 30 days of graduation).